As a small business owner, the struggle to find time is real…

 - A step-by-step list of your hiring process

 To set up automation, you’ll need to have a general idea of ALL of the steps you’re required to go through in order to successfully hire someone.
-This might feel daunting at first, because of how tedious it is, but it’s easy.
+This might feel daunting at first, because of how tedious it is, but I’ve found it’s easier for clients if we do this together.
+When someone is interviewing or asking you “what do you do” it’s instantly easier to go into detail in what I believe is a subconscious effort to impress them with your organization and/or knowledge of the process.

 - Automation software

 Since magic isn’t a thing, you’ll have to use some software to set up and run your automation.
-A list is provided below.
+At Virtual Work Wife we use a CRM called Keap both in-house and with all of our clients.
+We’ll get into that more in a minute.

 - A database for storing the profiles of hiring prospects